cshoben/cs201-resources/installingSoftware.md

 If you see a welcoming message with your name, you’re done!
 Enjoy!

-Note that if you see this prompt instead:
+Note that if you see a similar prompt to this instead:
 <div align="middle">
   <img src="images/git_host_authentication.jpg" width="300" />
 </div>